cerse/2018-09-26-bootstrap/README.md

 * Cross discipline topic of the month
 * Conference/evet with multiple tracks reflecting various backgrounds
-* Building crosss-discipnary teams/forum meetings relationship presenting internal resesearch in other schools
+* Building cross-disciplinary teams/forum meetings relationship presenting internal resesearch in other schools

 * Edinburgh is a huge presence, will domination be an issue?